 - Pressure of speech: The quantity of speech is high, and so is the rate, with possible increase in volume as well.
 It may be difficult to interrupt.

-- Distractible speech: Maintaining a topic is difficult because of easy distractibility with any stimuli such as objects on table or wall or even interviewer’s cloth.
+- Distractible speech: Maintaining a topic is difficult because of easy distractibility with any stimuli, such as objects on the table or wall, or even the interviewer’s clothes.

 - Tangentiality: Partially or completely irrelevant or unrelated responses to a given question.